wushennn/us-traffic/README.md

 # us-traffic
-Refer to the Jupyter Notebook
+Please refer to traffic_dataset.ipynb.
+Code is discussed there.